Fritz Todt

-Fritz Todt (/de/; 4 September 1891 – 8 February 1942) was a German construction engineer and senior figure of the Nazi Party.
-He was the founder of Organisation Todt (OT), a military-engineering organisation that supplied German industry with forced labour, and served as Reich Minister for Armaments and Ammunition in Nazi Germany early in World War II, directing the entire German wartime military economy from that position.
+Fritz Todt (/de/; 4 September 1891 – 8 February 1942) was a German construction engineer and senior political figure of the Nazi Party.
+In 1938, he founded Organization Todt (OT), a military-engineering organization that supplied German industry with forced labor, and he served as Reich Minister for Armaments and Ammunition in Nazi Germany early in World War II, directing the entire German wartime military economy from that position.

 An engineer by training, Todt served in the Luftstreitkräfte during World War I and was a recipient of the Iron Cross.
 He joined the Nazi Party in 1922 and the Sturmabteilung (SA) in 1931.
 Steadily rising through the ranks, Todt became Inspector General for German Roadways after Adolf Hitler came to power.
 In that capacity, he was responsible for the construction of the German autobahns.
-In 1938, he founded Organisation Todt and directed large-scale engineering projects such as the Westwall (Siegfried Line) and the Atlantic Wall.
+Todt also directed large-scale engineering projects such as the construction of the Westwall (Siegfried Line) and the Atlantic Wall.
 In 1940, he was appointed Reich Minister of Armaments and War Production.
-During World War II Todt made extensive use of forced labour, with as many as 800,000 labourers from German-occupied territories in the service of his organisation.
+During the war, OT made extensive use of upwards of 800,000 slave laborers from German-occupied territories.
+Todt's agency can be linked to the Holocaust as SS personnel collaborating with OT murdered many of the forced laborers (especially Jews) on the pretext of eliminating security risks or as a component of the Nazi genocidal programme.

 Todt was killed along with four other people in February 1942 near Wilhelmsdorf when his aircraft crashed en route from Rastenburg to Berlin-Tempelhof.
 He was succeeded as Reichsminister and head of the OT by Albert Speer.

 Early life and education

 Todt was born in Pforzheim in the Grand Duchy of Baden (now in Baden-Württemberg) to Emil Todt (1861–1909) and his wife, Elise, née Unterecker (1868–1935).
 His father owned a small ring factory.

 In 1910, he volunteered for one-year military service.
 From 1911 to 1914, Todt studied engineering at Technical Hochschule of Munich and Karlsruhe, graduating with a Diplom degree in construction engineering from the latter.

-During World War I, he served initially with the infantry and then as front line reconnaissance observer within the Luftstreitkräfte (the German Air Forces – DLSK), winning the Iron Cross.
-After the war he resumed his studies and graduated in 1920.
+During World War I, he served with the infantry and then as an observer in the Luftstreitkräfte, winning the Iron Cross; Todt had been wounded in combat.
+After the war he resumed his studies and completed them at Karlsruhe in 1920.
+In 1921, Todt married Elsbeth Müller, who bore him four children, three daughters and a son; the latter died in 1944.